-- A very good technique that is used in many applications including most game playing codes even the ones that use Monte-Carlo search engines. - Quality of the random keys are crucial in this design.
+- Zobrist's hash function is now the standard technique used for implementing the transposition table. - A very good technique that is used in many applications including most game playing codes even the ones that use Monte-Carlo search engines. - Quality of the random keys is crucial in this design.
 It is important to spend some efforts to test the quality of the set of random keys picked. - A must have when you want to efficiently find patterns that change incrementally. - Can be used in many other applications. - pattern based with a finite set of basic components - an upper bound on the area is known in advance - example: VLSI layout, text documents, line drawings